changqiong/changqiong.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor at Institute of Science Tokyo (formerly Tokyo Institute of Technology), School of Computing.
 I received Ph.D. in Intelligent systems engineering from the University of Tsukuba.
-Before joining TiTech, I was a researcher at the National Institue of Advanced Industrial Science and Technology (AIST).
+Before joining Science Tokyo, I was a researcher at the National Institue of Advanced Industrial Science and Technology (AIST).

 Research Interests
 ======